-7. Giraffe Problems by Jory John
+7. Cat Problems by Jory John

 9. Fruit Bowl by Mark Hoffman

 We love a good double-duty read-aloud for our second-grade books.
-This one shares plenty of facts about fruits vs. vegetables, but also has broader themes of inclusion and open-mindedness.
+This one shares plenty of facts about fruits vs. vegetables but also has broader themes of inclusion and open-mindedness.
 Tomato lobbies for a spot in the fruit bowl even though the other fruits say he doesn’t belong.